The 9 Best Clocking-In Systems for Your Business

 Doesn't yet offer weekend support

-Its intuitive clocking-in system helps you generate payroll reports and track attendance data in real time backed up by durable machines, offered in both biometric and fob-based versions.
+Its intuitive clocking-in system helps you generate payroll reports and track attendance data in real time – backed up by durable machines, offered in both biometric and fob-based versions.

-Compared to the other publicly-priced provider we analysed (Planday), Chronicle Computing is highly affordable, too, with workforce management rates starting at just £1.25 per employee, per month.
+Compared to the other publicly-priced provider we analysed (Planday), Chronicle Online is highly affordable, too, with workforce management rates starting at just £1.25 per employee, per month.
 This price also includes its smartphone-based clocking-in app.

-chronicle computing proximty
+chronicle computing proximity

 Chronicle Computing Proximty